How Teaching Phonics helps make kids better readers

 What is Phonics?

-Phonological awareness is making and hearing the sounds that we associate with the letters of the alphabet.
-Teaching phonics helps children associate the visual letters with the auditory and verbal components of the letters that are combined in words.
+Phonological awareness is the ability to hear and make the sounds associated with the letters of the alphabet.
+Teaching phonics helps children link these sounds with the visual letters and combine them into words.

-To read, a child must look at a word, see the individual letters in the word, “hear” how the letters sound and combine them mentally.
-The next step is making sense out of those words by combining them in a sentence.
+To read, a child must look at a word, see the individual letters, “hear” how the letters sound, and combine them mentally.
+The next step is making sense of those words in a sentence.

-Many children have trouble distinguishing between the sounds of different letters.
-For example, some can see the difference, but they cannot hear the difference between “B”, “V”, “D”, and “P”.
+Many children struggle to distinguish between the sounds of different letters.
+For example, they might see the difference but cannot hear the difference between “B”, “V”, “D”, and “P”.
 They can all sound like “E”.
-One thing that helps children with these difficulties is to focus on how the speaker’s mouth forms the sounds.
+Teaching children to observe how the mouth forms sounds—like lips together for “B” or teeth and tongue touching for “D”—can be incredibly helpful.

 Letterland: some of the vowels out walking stories